llmrisks/llmrisks.github.io/src/content/post/week12.md

   <td colspan=1 align="center"><b></b></td>
 </table>

-- Agents can have different targets: task completion, communication (communicate with other agents/humans), or exploration (explore v/s exploit tradeoff).
+- Agents can have different targets: task completion, communication (communicate with other agents/humans), or exploration (explore vs. exploit tradeoff).
-- These actions may be produced via memory recollection (using shor-term or hybrid memory), or following generated plans.
+- These actions may be produced via memory recollection (using short-term or hybrid memory), or following generated plans.
 - Their exploration space may include API calls, or internal knowledge.

 <table><tr>